 - Check out this NPR news report on our input study!

 - Our study was also covered in several Chinese media outlets 🙂

 - A fun video demonstrating our work: Stanford experiment shows speech recognition writes texts more quickly than thumbs

 - My interview with Tech News Today

 - Sherry Ruan, Jacob O. Wobbrock, Kenny Liou, Andrew Ng, James Landay.
-Speech Is 3x Faster than Typing for English and Mandarin Text Entry on Mobile Devices.
-Submitted.
-2016.
+Comparing Speech and Keyboard Text Entry for Short Messages in Two Languages on Touchscreen Phones.
+Ubicomp.
+2017.

 - Sherry Ruan, Gheorghe Comanici, Prakash Panangaden, Doina Precup.
 Representation Discovery for MDPs Using Bisimulation Metrics.
 The Twenty-Ninth AAAI Conference on Artificial Intelligence (AAAI).
 2015.

 - Sherry Ruan.
 Bisimulation Metric Computation for Markov Decision Processes.
-The Ninth Women in Machine Learning Workshop (WiML).
+NIPS Women in Machine Learning Workshop.
 2014.